What we know about the Nashville school shooter Audrey Hale

 What kind of weapons were used?

-Hale was armed with three guns including two assault-type weapons and one handgun.
+Hale was armed with three guns including two assault-type weapons – an AR-style rifle and an AR-style pistol – and one handgun.

 “We know that she was armed with at least two assault-type rifles and a handgun,” a police spokesperson said during a press briefing on Monday.